-, c ocn eve.
 A child's education is a responsibility shared by school staff and family during the entire time they are in school.
 Families and school staff must work together as partners.
-Families must play a positive role in providing for students. t tha ha plief of the Coline Deak Flamentery Public School system, the students, perents, alumni, and community must we
+Families must play a positive role in providing for students.
 To support the belief of the Calico Rock Elementary Public School system, the students, parents, alumni, and community must work as knowledgeable partners.
 The K-6 Parental Involvement Plan will include, but is not limited to, the following components in order to have a successful parental involvement program: